-- The Chew Toy: Poor Yolanda, who gets injured in almost all of the scenes she appears onscreen
+- The Chew Toy: Yolanda gets injured in almost every scene where she appears onscreen.

-- Deconstructed Trope: The film serves up a deconstruction of the Save Our Students trope (see below).
+- Deconstructed Trope: The film serves up a deconstruction of the Save Our Students trope (see that entry below).

-- Fix Fic: The play is essentially this for Hamlet, considering how he uses Jesus's time machine to prevent the deaths of his loved ones.
+- Fix Fic: Dana turns "Hamlet 2" into one of these for the eponymous Hamlet, who uses Jesus's time machine to prevent the deaths of his loved ones.

-- Frivolous Lawsuit: Cricket gets knocked over at the play and threatens to sue everyone.
+- Frivolous Lawsuit: When Cricket gets knocked over at the play, she threatens to sue everyone.

-- Giftedly Bad: The entire show.
-Dana eventually learns to accept this.
+- Giftedly Bad: The entire show comes off as this.
+Dana eventually learns to accept it.

 - Law of Inverse Fertility

 - Mushroom Samba: Some of the students slip acid into Dana's iced tea early in the film.
-He wakes up on an abandoned couch minus his pants.
+He wakes up on an abandoned couch — without his pants.

-- Off The Wagon: As part of Dana's Darkest Hour sequence.
+- Off the Wagon: This happens as part of Dana's Darkest Hour sequence.